 Special Education Needs

-Due to the rigorous nature of the academic program, ISNS is not prepared to support students who have special learning needs that are significant.
+Due to the rigorous nature of the academic program, ISNS is not prepared to support students who have special learning needs that require significant support.
 Should your child need special support, please contact the school administration.

 Special Education Needs (SEN) Policy